-- The long-term seaborne export trend is negative.
-In 2023, containerized exports of this commodity increased posted double-digit growth largely due to higher containerization of exports to Vietnam, Indonesia, and Turkey.
-Total seaborne exports rose slightly in 2023, and seaborne exports to Vietnam fell. - Volumes will likely drop through February 2024 mostly due to seasonal factors.
-Summer is typically the peak export season.
-The long-term seaborne export decline will likely resume in 2024, which is expected to dampen containerized export growth overall in 2024 and lead to a containerized volume drop in 2025. - A return to historically normal containerization of exports to Vietnam and other countries may result in more significant volume declines in 2024 than currently projected.
+- The long-term seaborne export trend has been negative.
+However, in 2023, containerized exports of this commodity posted double-digit growth largely due to higher containerization of exports to Vietnam, Indonesia, and Turkey.
+Containerized exports expanded again year-over-year in January 2024 due to higher containerization rates. - Summer is typically the peak export season.
+The long-term seaborne export decline will likely continue in 2024, which is expected to dampen containerized export growth overall in 2024 and lead to a year-overyear containerized volume drop in 2025. - A return to historically normal containerization may result in lower volumes than currently projected.